 When the new eligibility is higher than that of any parent's eligibility, then eligibility is set to the minimum of those priorities.
-When a child of this Real-timeThreadGroup has a higher max eligibility than specified in parameters, its max eligibility is silently set to the max specified in parameters as if setMaxEl-igibility were invoked on it recursively.
+When a child of this Real-timeThreadGroup has a higher max eligibility than specified in parameters, its max eligibility is silently set to the max specified in parameters as if setMaxEligibility were invoked on it recursively.

 When a task in this RealtimeThreadGroup or a child of this RealtimeThreadGroup has previously had its maximum eligibility reduced by a call to this method, setting a higher maximum eligibility via this method will not automatically reraise its eligibility.
+Please note that this method is not thread safe, as it uses methods from ThreadGroup that are not thread safe.